Skip to main content

 $ aqua rm --all

-$ aqua rm cli/cli direnv/direnv
+$ aqua rm cli/cli direnv/direnv tfcmt # Package names and command names

 Note that this command remove files from AQUA_ROOT_DIR/pkgs, but doesn't remove packages from aqua.yaml and doesn't remove files from AQUA_ROOT_DIR/bin and AQUA_ROOT_DIR/bat.